wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 ### Deterministic Nodes

 The next type of node is a deterministic node.
 The values of deterministic nodes do depend on the values of other nodes, but in a completely deterministic fashion.
-For instance, a simple deterministic node, y, could always have a value that is twice that of x.
+For instance, a simple deterministic node, _y_, could always have a value that is twice that of _x_.

 ```
 # Printing the starting value of x